shaversj/100-days-of-code/log.md

 ----
 ### Day 33: October 20, 2018

+**Today's Focus**:
-**Today's Focus**: Completed a coding challenge and added a try/except statement to the solution.
+* Completed a coding challenge and added a try/except statement to the solution.
+* I also completed a Coderbyte coding challenge.

 **Link to work**: [Github](days/33)